-- Far ahead of their peers, on average visionaries are at scale on 12 initiatives and have completed pilots on seven additional initiatives. - They have completed pilots or achieved scale on all key initiatives.
-The trailing initiative for automotive firms is virtual reality (VR), with 13% still at the proof-of-concept stage. - The overall consistency of progress across initiatives is remarkable, and shows that a comprehensive approach is required to attain leadership.
-It also implies possible synergy across initiatives.
-Success in one area such as big data may provide core capabilities for another initiative such as internet of things, which has benefits ranging from improved manufacturing processes to fleet tracking to connected vehicles. - Even in the forefront category, where progress is understandably less advanced than in the others, there is still consistency across initiatives.
+- Far ahead of their peers, on average they are at scale for 12 initiatives and have completed pilots on seven further initiatives. - They have either completed pilots or achieved scale on nearly all key initiatives, with exceptions only on forefront projects such as virtual reality (VR) and AR, with 3% still pursuing each of these. - The overall consistency of progress across initiatives is remarkable, and shows that a comprehensive approach is required to attain leadership in financial services.
+It also implies possible synergy across initiatives, where success in one area such as big data may provide core capabilities for another initiative, such as internet of things where some banks are already experimenting with expanded mobile payments and Bluetooth beacons in their branches. - Even in the forefront category, where progress is understandably less advanced than in the others, there is still consistency across initiatives.
 From our discussions with industry executives and experts, this highlights a "lean forward" mindset that embraces the understanding that today's advanced technologies will become a vital part of tomorrow's operating system.